North Downs Way : Sandling to Wye walk

-If the Tiger Inn is full, there is an alternative pub 2.2km (1.4 miles) further up the road – the Five Bells Inn (01303 813334 www.fivebellsinnbrabourne.com)in Brabourne, a charmingly quirky pub with plenty of seating both inside and out, which offers an interesting and not over-priced menu from 12pm to 9pm daily.
+If the Tiger Inn is full, there is an alternative pub 2.2km (1.4 miles) further up the road – the Five Bells Inn (01303 813 334) in Brabourne, a charmingly quirky pub with plenty of seating both inside and out.
+It serves food 12-3pm Monday to Saturday and to 5pm Sunday and bank holidays, along with 5-9pm Monday to Saturday, and is open all afternoon daiy for drinks.
 This requires a detour off the walk, however, which adds 800 metres (0.5 miles) to the walk length.
-See the walk directions pdf for details of this.
+See the walk directions pdf orthe GPS file for details.

-Otherwise the Tickled Trout (01233 812227) pub down by the river, and just across the bridge from Wye station, is an excellent tea stop, with a garden by the shallow River Stour in which weary walkers can paddle their feet in summer.
-It serves good value food all day at weekends, but with a gap from 3pm to 5pm weekdays and no food on Monday evenings.
-It usually has some cakes on offer as well as hot drinks.
+Otherwise the Tickled Trout pub (01233 812227) down by the river, and just across the bridge from Wye station, is an excellent place to finish the walk, with a garden by the shallow River Stour in which weary walkers can paddle their feet in summer.
+It serves food from 5pm onwards Monday to Saturday and all afternoon to 7pm on Sundays, and in the past has had cakes on offer as well as hot drinks.
+However on Sundays from April to September it hosts live music from 5.30pm in its riverside garden, and sometimes it seems to hold functions on Saturday evening too, at which times it is basically ruled out as a quiet tea or drinks stop.

 Out (not a train station)